solita/solita.github.com/_posts/2024-01-25-azure-without-secrets-part-2.md

 Role assignment name must be unique, a guid, and should be deterministic to avoid being created multiple times.
 We can use the [guid function](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions-string#guid) to achieve that.
 To fulfill the requirements and avoid a collision, we should pass role, principal and scope as parameters.

-Role assignment can also be done in Azure Portal, [here](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=delegate-condition#step-1-identify-the-needed-scope) are instructions for that.
+Role assignment can also be done in Azure Portal.
+[Here](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal?tabs=delegate-condition#step-1-identify-the-needed-scope) are instructions for that.

 It's also good to note that **you need to grant yourself rights as well**.
 Even if you are the owner of the subscription, **by default, you don't have access to data plane operations**.